- Dark leafy vegetables are good sources of vitamins and minerals such as vitamin A, C, and K.

 - Add to an omelet: Try adding in steamed broccoli and/or spinach to an egg-white omelet for a vitamin and iron rich meal.

 - Steam it: Try steaming collard greens, kale, or spinach.
 Add water to a pot and place a steamer with the vegetables into it.
 Next, bring the water to a simmer, cover with a lid, and wait a few minutes until your vegetables are slightly soft.
+You can also steam vegetables in the microwave!

 |Fiber Content for Dark Leafy Greens|